So you’re interested in being published on uxmastery.com, eh?

 OK, I’m in!
 What next?

-If you’ve read all of that and are still keen to write for us, your next step is to send us a summary of your article using the form below.
-This should just be a paragraph—we don’t want you to labour for days on creating a finished masterpiece, only to find out that we’re not interested.
-Let’s check that we’re on the same page before you invest a ton of time.
+We don’t want you to labour for days creating a finished masterpiece, only to find out that it’s not something we can publish in it’s current form.
+Let’s check that we’re on the same page first before you invest a ton of time.